bjodom/idc/Readme.md

 # Batch Mode Access to PVC-Enabled SPR Systems in the Intel® Developer Cloud (IDC)

 **This file can be read online (with drawings and pictures) at https://tinyurl.com/ReadmeIDC.**
+Use https://github.com/bjodom/idc if you are blocked from the tinyurl redirect.

 - [Batch Mode Access to PVC-Enabled SPR Systems in the Intel® Developer Cloud](#batch-mode-access-to-pvc-enabled-spr-systems-in-the-intel-developer-cloud)